Workflow States: To Define a Workflow State

 parameter.
 You will define each state by calling the Add method

-and specifying the state identifier string as a generic parameter.
-As a parameter of
+and specifying the state-identifying string as a generic parameter.
+As a parameter

 System Preparation

-- Prepared an instance with the PhoneRepairShop customization project and enabled the workflow validation by performing the prerequisite activities in the Preparing an Instance for Workflow Customization chapter.
+- Prepared an instance with the PhoneRepairShop customization project and enabled the workflow validation by performing the following prerequisite activities:

-- Prepared the screen configuration and defined the set of states by performing the prerequisite activities in the Preparing a Screen Configuration chapter.
+- Prepared the screen configuration and defined the set of states by performing the Screen Configuration: To Prepare a Screen Configuration for a Form Without a Predefined Workflow prerequisite activity.

 - In the